phpstan/phpstan-strict-rules/README.md

 ## Enabling rules one-by-one

 If you don't want to start using all the available strict rules at once but only one or two, you can!
-Just don't include the whole `rules.neon` from this package in your configuration, but look at its contents and copy only the rules you want to your configuration under the `services` key:
+Just don't include the whole `rules.neon` from this package in your configuration, but look at its contents and copy only the rules you want to your configuration under the `rules` key:

 ```
-services:
-	-
-		class: PHPStan\Rules\StrictCalls\StrictFunctionCallsRule
-		tags:
-			- phpstan.rules.rule
+rules:

-	-
+	- PHPStan\Rules\StrictCalls\StrictFunctionCallsRule
-		class: PHPStan\Rules\SwitchConditions\MatchingTypeInSwitchCaseConditionRule
-		tags:
-			- phpstan.rules.rule
+	- PHPStan\Rules\SwitchConditions\MatchingTypeInSwitchCaseConditionRule
 ```